Why choose RS Auto?

 Below are some videos to prove that our choice in films are nothing shy of the finest.

-(Auto Armor highly recommends you watch all of these videos!)
+(RS Auto highly recommends you watch all of these videos!)

 Below is a video that shows the ultimate durability that 3M scotchgard Paint Protection film has in comparison to the top leading films on the market today.
 BEWARE of inferior films.